solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

         GROUP BY productCode) AS SubQ
     ```

-## Task 4: Cost Control in Serverless SQL Pools
+## Task 4: Cost Control with serverless SQL pools

-While this model is extremely flexible, customers desire controlling the costs of their Azure resources.
-This Task demonstrates how users of Serverless SQL pools can set usage limits.
+Due to the on-demand nature of serverless SQL pools, its cost is based on the amount of data processed.
+While this model is highly flexible, customers may find it difficult to predict costs accurately.
+Luckily, Azure Synapse Analytics has cost management features, so there aren't any unpleasant surprises come billing time.

 1. Navigate to the **Manage** hub.
 Select **SQL pools** below **Analytics pools**.